 The Director’s Intern will be involved in the Food Aid and Promotion of Healthy Nutrition Program, DIATROFI.
 In light of the economic crisis, this program provides a small healthy meal on a daily basis to thousands of students of schools located in vulnerable areas of Greece, while at the same time it encourages healthy nutrition habits.
 Since 2012, the program has offered over 14 million meals to over 110.550 students across Greece.

 In addition, the Director’s Intern will contribute to the preparation of grant/ research proposals, as well as participate in the implementation of European co-funded projects.
 More particularly, Prolepsis Institute implements a number of European Projects.
-The “H-COM” project - Health Communication Training for Health Professionals - has designed and piloted a training program to improve health communication among Health Care professionals.
+The EU VET CARE project will explore the training needs of health professionals in terms of delivering optimal care to migrant and refugee children.
 The INHERIT project works on identifying ways of living, moving and consuming that protect the environment and promote health and health equity.
 The MigHealthcare project will strengthen Community Based Care to minimize health inequalities and improve the integration of vulnerable migrants and refugees into local communities.
-The AGROSH+ project targets Occupational Health and Safety for the European Agriculture sector stimulating growth in rural areas through capacity building for providers (and beneficiaries) of occupational medicine and OSH services.
+TheiHeal project looks at Up-Skilling Elders in Digital Health Literacy to prevent marginalization and exclusion.

 The Director’s Intern would need to review current international developments and best practices with regard to the above mentioned public health issues.
 Main responsibilities will include: